Tramway Live Cams

 This camera shows the MOB operated 800mm gauge Abt rack line to Rochers-de-Naye.
 It has an archive of views that is updated every ten minutes.
 The camera is located at the summit of the line looking downwards, with the railway curving away towards Caux.

 Here is a series of views from the Hotel Eiger in Mürren, Switzerland.
-Click on "Live-Cam" and you will see eight small images and a main view.
+You will see eight small images and a main view.
 Each updates every 8 minutes during daylight hours, and the main view automatically displays each in sequence.
 Clicking on the small images changes the main to that scene.
-At the bottom of the page the option "Animation" rapidly steps through the views taken that day.
 Cameras 5 and 6 cover the station of the Mürrenbahn, with 5 showing the tracks including the scissors junction just outside.

 Here is a view of the railway station in Neuchâtel, Switzerland.
 Trolleybuses cross the foreground very close to the camera which is at trolley wire height.
 The page automatically updates every 2 minutes, but refresh on your browser will get you a more frequent update.

 This is the summit station of the Rigibahnen (RB) at Rigi Kulm, Switzerland, with a small depot in the background.
 The RB operates two standard gauge light railways to this summit from Arth-Goldau and from Vitznau.
 They use the Riggenbach rack system.
 The service is usually 1500 volt D.C. electric but there are sometimes steam specials.
 The image is updated every hour, but there are archives of earlier shots.